 - Have bleeding problems or take blood thinners

-During the Colposcopy Procedure
+During the Colposcopy Procedure in NYC

 The vinegar solution your doctor uses on your cervix may sting a bit, but not much and not for very long.
 If any abnormal spots are detected and the biopsy is necessary, your doctor uses small clippers to snip away minute tissue samples from your cervix.
 You’ll likely feel some minor discomfort.